Across the rooves. Down a tree that grew by a house. Into a yard or lane, and up and along a wall. Thence to another tree or convenient high place.

 He told me great folks oft had their own boats.
 The middling sort (like the master and our mistress) paid a waterman to carry them.

 No boat for me, then.
-I accustomed myself to going on rooves.
+I accustomed myself to going along the rooves.
 The belling of the churches had ceased to trouble me, and I’d learnt to know one’s din from another’s.

 I made my way westward, venturing across narrow lanes and pleasant gardens until I came to the citie’s great wall.